 - Graduates must be employed full-time in an area directly related to the area of program concentration as certified by the vice president or dean of instruction.

-- Employment must commence within 12 months of graduation.
+- Employment must commence within twelve (12) months of graduation.

-- The employer must certify in writing that the employee is lacking entry-level skills identified by the community college as the employee's program competencies and must specify the areas of deficiency within 90 days of the graduate's initial employment.
+- The employer must certify in writing that the employee is lacking entry-level skills identified by the community college as the employee's program competencies, and must specify the areas of deficiency, within ninety (90) days of the graduate's initial employment.

 - The employer, graduate, dean, job placement counselor, and appropriate faculty member will develop a written educational plan for retraining.

-- Retraining will be limited to nine credit hours related to the identified skill deficiency and to those classes regularly scheduled during the period covered by the retraining plan.
+- Retraining will be limited to nine (9) credit hours related to the identified skill deficiency, and to those classes regularly scheduled during the period covered by the retraining plan.

 - All retraining must be completed within a calendar year from the time the educational plan is agreed upon.